rizvi5a/e-commerce/README.md

 4. Category, Product, and Tag models are modified.

 5. Data querry options are added in category, products and tag routes.

+6. POST, PUT and DELETE options are added.